pi-hole/docs/docs/main/faq.md

 **Solution:**

+Ask the list maintainer to convert the IDNs to their punycode representation.

 Internationalizing Domain Names in Applications (IDNA) was conceived to allow client-side use of language-specific characters in domain names without requiring any existing infrastructure (DNS servers, mall servers, etc., including associated protocols) to change.
-But, the corresponding original [RFC 3490](https://tools.ietf.org/html/rfc3490) clearly states that IDNA is employed at application level, not on the server side.
+Accordingly, the corresponding original [RFC 3490](https://tools.ietf.org/html/rfc3490) clearly states that IDNA is employed at application level, not on the server side.
 Hence, DNS servers never see any IDN domain name, which means DNS records do not store IDN domain names at all, only their [Punycode](https://en.wikipedia.org/wiki/Punycode)  representations.

-Therefore, ask the list maintainer to convert the IDNs to their punycode representation.

 {!abbreviations.md!}